Bighairymtnman/Bible/README.md

 ## About The Project

-The goal of this app is to provide a beautiful and distraction-free experience for reading and studying the Word of God.
+The goal of this app is to provide a simple and distraction-free experience for reading and studying the Word of God.
 It is built with web technologies and packaged as a cross-platform desktop application using Electron.

 ## Features